bitrise-io/devcenter/_articles/en/reviews/ship-androiddraft.md

 * You have built a release version of your app before publishing it in Ship.
 Please note that without a release version, the **Publish** button on the **Details** page of Ship will be disabled.
 In this case, check if the following is set in your build Steps: the **Android Build** Step's **Variant** input field must contain `release` (for example `release` or `demoRelease`) and the **Gradle Runner** Step's **Gradle task to run** input field must contain `Release` (for example, `assembleRelease` or `assembleDemoRelease`).
 * If using a custom **Script** Step or other custom Step to build your APK, you must make sure that the Step exports the APK to the `BITRISE_DEPLOY_DIR` directory and that the **Deploy to Bitrise.io** Step is included in your [exposed Workflow](/deploy/ship/#exposing-a-workflows-artifacts-to-ship)."%}

-To configure publishing an Android app to Play Store, you can:
+To configure publishing an Android app to Google Play Console, you can:

 * Choose the Android keystore files and the Service Account JSON file.
 * Set the track you want to use to release your app.